tommyvdz/RunPowerWorkout/README.md

 If in 4 or 6 fields layout, it will also display the remaining time or distance for the current workout step, or lap time if outside of a workout.

-For the 4 and 6 field layouts, you can choose the following metrics (in parenthesis, the number identifier for the string setting for low memory devices):
+For the 4 and 6 field layouts, you can choose the following metrics (in parenthesis, the character identifier for the string setting for low memory devices):

 * Cadence (0)
 * Current heart rate (1)